mindiweik/learning-time/README.md

 *I am a total "newb" who is just trying to learn about new things that interest me!
 Please excuse any incorrect use of terms or language that may arise over time while I learn.
 I intend to cite and link whenever possible.*

+### March 31, 2020
+I completed the cash.c project from the Week 1 [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) C section.
+I will add this in my c-projects folder.
+I also decided to try to challenge myself with this one and looked for an alternative to the multiple while loops I initially wrote.
+I want to try to look for cleaner, more concise code opportunities.
+You will see this in cash1.c.
+At present this is not completely working.
+It runs and throws no errors, but the coin count is off, mainly by the pennies so there is something in the for loop that is not quite working.
+I will continue to work on this!

 ### March 30, 2020
 The next problem set from the Week 1 [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) C section is the cash.c project.
 I began working on this today, starting with spec review and planning how it will operate.
 I laid all of the main groundwork, but will need to get to the algorithm portion tomorrow.